 Program Director: John S. Dahlberg, PhD

-The Marketing & Information Systems and Communication Studies departments have pooled their energies and experience to develop the Bachelor of Science degree in Integrated Marketing Communication.
+The Marketing and Communication departments have pooled their energies and experience to develop the Bachelor of Science degree in Integrated Marketing Communication.
 This interdisciplinary program will provide students with the skills and knowledge that are requisite to the success of every for profit and not for profit company and corporation: an integrated approach to marketing communication.
 It gives students a blend of coursework in advertising; communication; consumer behavior; marketing; media (including traditional ATL, BTL and digital and social]; promotions; public relations; social and digital media and marketing; research and sales.
-It will prepare graduates for careers in advertising, marketing, media (both traditional and online media), promotions, public relations, sales and a range of opportunities in reputation and community management (in social networks such as Facebook, Twitter, Instagram, Tumblr and more).
+It will prepare graduates for careers in advertising, marketing, media (both traditional and online media), promotions, public relations, sales and a range of opportunities in reputation and community management (in social networks such as Facebook, Twitter, Instagram, TikTok and more).
 It will prepare some for the application of these skills and tactics, while it prepares others for the strategic management of these functions.
 The corporate world sees these skills as overlapping and integrated.
 We have long advocated that it is proper to pedagogically deliver them in that way.

 Majors must have a cumulative GPA of at least 2.0, a minimum grade of C- in all communication courses, and a minimum overall average of 2.0 in all major coursework.
 Performance of majors is subject to review relative to their continuation in the program.

 All students should have an advisor in the major and should contact the department directly to have an advisor assigned if they do not already have one.
 Meetings with academic advisors are required prior to students receiving their PIN for course registration each semester.
 All majors should work closely with their advisor in discussing career expectations, choosing their major electives, developing their entire academic program and planning their co-curricular or supplemental academic experiences.